zhuang002/CCC-2016-S3-PhonomenalReviews/README.md

 Branches:

 	master: trim the non-pho nodes and use recursive implementation.
-Partially passed with performance timeout
+Partially passed with performance timeout。 Java
 	optimize-recursive: optimize the recursive method.
-Partially passed with performance timeout
+Partially passed with performance timeout.
+Java
 	using-start: using the 2 furthest path method.
 Fully passed.
+Java

+IDE:

+	Netbeans Project